KhiopsML/khiops-doc/docs/api-docs/kdic/logical-operators.md

 # Logical Operators

-These rules use boolean operands (numerical values with 0 for false and not 0 for true) and return boolean values encoded as 0 or 1 numerical values.
+These operators accept any Numerical value as an operand, with zero representing false and any non-zero (including missing values) representing true.
+The results are always encoded as 0 or 1.

+Note that the special value `#Missing` represents a missing value and can be used as a numerical operand in any derivation rule.

 ## And